Here’s what it really takes to become wealthy and financially successful.

 - HBR says positive teams are more productive.

-When you keep an optimistic outlook, you’re primed to look for opportunities.
 When you keep yourself down in the dumps, it’s hard to see anything but doom and gloom ahead.

 There’s actually a scientific reason for this.
 It’s called the Baader-Meinhof phenomenon (or the frequency or recency illusion).